gvwilson/thirdbit/src/fiction/santas/index.md

 and let it out,
 savoring the absence of the cinnamon hot chocolate smell that pervaded The Building.

-"There was no mistake," he said.
-"I'm an elf,
-or at least I think I am.
-I don't know what that means yet, but I hope it doesn't mean we have to be on opposite sides of… Ooph!"

-He grunted as Santa Greenwood picked him up, squeezed him, and set him back down.
-Santa Hood looked back and forth between them, then sighed and punched his shoulder.
-"Come on," she said.
-"Escape's not over 'til you've had a bath."

-"This escape is over now,"
-a cold voice said.
-Santa Hood and Santa Greenwood whirled around as Gran-Granna Tumbly stepped out of the trees behind them with half a dozen other santas behind her.
-No,
-not santas,
-Finner realized: robo-santas with fake beards and white plastic smiles and thuddy things in their hands.

-"Sensei—" Santa Hood began.

-Gran-Granna Tumbly raised a hand to cut her off.
-"I am very disappointed in you," she hissed.
-"You have been very, *very* naughty.
-And you!"
-She jabbed a finger at Santa Greenwood.
-"What will your father say when he finds out, hm?"

-Santa Greenwood reached over his shoulder for his ax and grinned the kind of grin that would make even the most experienced lumberjack think about becoming a cheesewright instead.
-"He would say *Aidez-moi, mes vieux amis verts!*"

-Roots burst out of the earth beneath the robo-santas and twisted around their metal legs.
-With a bellow that would have made any pirate proud, Santa Greenwood charged forward with his ax held high.

-And promptly sprawled face-first in the dirt as Gran-Granna Tumbly flicked her cane between his ankles.
-Santa Greenwood scrambled to his feet, grabbed his ax, and promptly went down again.

-"So I guess we're doing this,"
-Santa Hood muttered beside Finner, drawing a slender sword with a blackened blade from her sack and tossing the latter aside.
-Gran-Granna Tumbly scowled,
-twisted the head of her cane,
-and drew the sparkly rapier Finner had last seen when the elves had attacked her house.
-It didn't seem particularly magical any longer.
+"I don't know if I'm a flip or not," he said.
+Santa Greenwood winced at the word, but Finner plowed on.
+"What I *do* know is that
+I want to find out
+and I'm not going to here.
+I hope it doesn't mean we have to be on opposite sides of—whoosh!"
+He grunted as Santa Greenwood picked him up, hugged him hard, and set him back down.

+"Good enough,"
+the big santa said,
+wiping his cheek with his sleeve.
+"We'll get you somewhere safe to do your thinking.
+Won't we, Periwinkle?
+Periwinkle?
+What are you doing?"

+"I'm sorry,"
+Santa Hood said.
+The ray gun in her hand was pointed at Santa Greenwood's chest, and while her voice might have wavered slightly, her aim did not.
+"I really am,
+but this escape is over."

+She pursed her lips and whistled.
+Behind her,
+three santas rose from the ground where their camouflage suits had concealed them and pointed ray guns of their own at Finner and Santa Greenwood.[^pointing-guns]

+[^pointing-guns]: Well, mostly at Santa Greenwood.
+Only one of them aimed at Finner, and that was mostly so he wouldn't feel left out.
+There *is* a certain etiquette to these things…

+"Periwinkle…what are you doing?"
+Santa Greenwood spluttered.
+His hand twitched toward the ax strapped to his back.

+"I'm sorry,"
+she repeated,
+"But sensei has had her doubts about your for a while—ever since you started making planter boxes, maybe longer.
+She needed to see if you were just a little confused or if you would actually betray us.
+I was really hoping you wouldn't."

+"Periwinkle, please, you don't have to do this,"
+Santa Greenwood pleaded,
+his tone a perfect match to the feeling of Finner's heart breaking.

+"It's for your own good,"
+she said.
+She gestured at The Building.
+"They'll help you sort yourself out, just like they helped me, and then we can get back to work.
+That's what you really want—I know it is."

+"That's what they both want.
+They just don't realize it yet."
+Finner's breath caught in his throat as Gran-Granna stepped out from behind a nearby tree, her sword cane in her hand.
+"So what do you say?
+Shall we do this the easy way or the hard way?"

+Santa Greenwood studied her for a long moment, then grinned the kind of grin that would make even the toughest lumberjack think about becoming a cheesewright.
+"He would say *now, Hotep, now!*"

+Half a dozen animated cat statues charged out of the trees.
+Santa Hood and the three camouflaged santas spun around and began firing.
+With a bellow that would have made any pirate proud, Santa Greenwood charged forward with his ax held high, promptly sprawling face-first in the dirt when Gran-Granna Tumbly flicked her cane between his ankles.

+He scrambled to his feet.
+Gran-Granna Tumbly twisted the head of her cane and drew her sparkly rapier.
+It didn't seem particularly magical to Finner any longer.
 It just looked dangerous.

-"See what you can do about those robots, will you?"
+"Help Hotep!"
-Santa Hood said,
+Santa Greenwood yelled,
 settling into a wide-legged stance as Gran-Granna Tumbly rocked her head from side to side to crack her neck.